yegor256/blog/_drafts/safety-net.md

 You fix the safety net.
 You add more automated tests, which will catch this bug in the future.
 Only then do you fix the bug.

-I believe that the safety net of a software project is its most valueable asset.
+I believe that the safety net of a software project is its most valuable asset.